For more information contact:

 - Ensuring that each employee who works with controlled substances is qualified under federal regulations.
-(21 CFR 1301.90) Completion of an employee questionnaire is required (see Screening Employees below).
+(21 CFR 1301.90) Completion of an employee questionnaire is required (see Screening Employees).

-- Ordering and receiving controlled substances purchased under the registrant’s license (see Ordering Substances below).
+- Ordering and receiving controlled substances purchased under the registrant’s license (see Ordering Substances).

-- Ensuring that controlled substances are securely stored to protect the chemicals from theft or misuse (see Storage below).
+- Ensuring that controlled substances are securely stored to protect the chemicals from theft or misuse (see Storage).

-- Maintaining proper recordkeeping for controlled substances, including inventory and tracking (see Recordkeeping Requirements below).
+- Maintaining proper recordkeeping for controlled substances, including inventory and tracking (see Recordkeeping Requirements).

-- Reporting any theft or loss of controlled substances (see Theft or Loss below).
+- Reporting any theft or loss of controlled substances (see Theft or Loss).

-- Properly disposing of controlled substances (see Disposal below).
+- Properly disposing of controlled substances (see Disposal).

-Washington State Department of Health Board of Pharmacy Registration
+Washington State Department of Health (DOH) Board of Pharmacy Registration

 Prior to registering with the DEA, applicants in the state of Washington must obtain controlled substance researcher registration from the Washington State Department of Health (DOH) Board of Pharmacy.
 There is an annual registration fee.
 The state fee may not be waived.
-The current fee schedule is available from the DOH Controlled Substance Research Fee Schedule website:
+The current fee schedule is available from the DOH Controlled Substance Researcher Fee Schedule website.